flowchart TD

 210 Other Regularization Techniques for Neural Networks

-Regularization is the collection of strategies that reduce the gap between training error and test error, trading a small amount of bias for a large reduction in variance.
-Dropout and explicit parameter norm penalties are covered elsewhere in this book.
+Regularization is the collection of strategies that reduce the gap between training error and test error, trading a small increase in bias for a large reduction in variance.
+Dropout and explicit parameter norm penalties are covered in their own chapters.
 This chapter treats the complementary techniques that practitioners reach for most often in modern deep learning: weight decay, early stopping, label smoothing, data augmentation viewed as a regularizer, mixup, and stochastic depth.
-Each method constrains the hypothesis class or injects structured noise into the optimization, and each admits a precise mathematical characterization that explains when and why it helps.
+Each method either constrains the hypothesis class or injects structured noise into the optimization, and each admits a precise mathematical characterization that explains when and why it helps.

 210.1 1.
 Weight Decay